bowmnath/cis-457-w22/syllabus.md

   there are free document scanning apps available, such as the Google Drive app.
   I reserve the right to specify alternate submission cutoffs per assignment.
-* No late assignments will be accepted.
+* No late projects will be accepted.
   However, to account for cases where a student sleeps through a deadline, forgets their laptop at work and cannot make the submission deadline, etc., assignments may be turned in up to 2 hours after the deadline for up to 75%